tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   There must be something following `call 0x40400` has modified the instruction at `0x402058`.
 By backward [dynamic tainting analysis](http://bitblaze.cs.berkeley.edu/papers/taintcheck-full.pdf), Reven shows a chain of `read/write/execute` on this address, the nearest instruction which writes on the address is at `0x4042fa`, that is `stosb`.

   ![Overwriting instruction](./reven_overwritting_ins.png)

-### Code virtualization

-  We now know that the binary will modify some instructions before executing them, this can be revealed by examining the instructions following `call 0x40400`.

-#### Global control flow graph
+### Global control flow graph

-  To get an intuition about what is going on, we extract a partial *control flow graph* from the trace of Reven; the following graph is constructed from a trace of 10.000.000 instructions starting from `0x402048`.
+  We now know that the binary will modify some instructions before executing them, this can be revealed by examining the instructions following `call 0x40400` but to get quickly an intuition about what is going on, we extract a partial *control flow graph* from the trace of Reven; the following graph is constructed from a trace of 10.000.000 instructions starting from `0x402048`.

   ![Partial control flow graph](./F4b_cfg_n.svg)
   (this is a high-resolution image, click on it to observe the details)

   **Remark:**
   *The control flow graph given by Reven is partial since it is constructed using the dynamic trace computed from running program with a concrete input, but it gives at least some information about which kind of code that we deal with.*

+### Code virtualization

   The form of control flow graph suggests that it may be a kind of **virtual machine** with [switch-based dispatcher](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf).
 The typical form of such a VM consists of a *dispatcher* located in several basic blocks, but there would exist many "non trivial" basic blocks to which control flow is transferred from a much smaller number of "dispatch points".